flashcordon/big-history/Histoire-système-solaire.md

 ### Mariner 9

 - Mariner 9 entered orbit around Mars in November 1971, observing the planet from that vantage point until August 1972.
 The spacecraft discovered many surface features that indicated that at least sometime in its past Mars was geologically active and photographed features that could have been caused by flowing liquid.
-The discoveries revolutionized our perception of Mars and gave hope that perhaps at some time in its history it had conditions favorable for life.
+The discoveries revolutionized our perception of Mars and gave hope that perhaps at some time in its history it had conditions favorable for life. on a la preuve que de l'eau liquide a coulé à la surface de Mars dans un passé lointain depuis 1971 (mission Mariner 9).

+- Mariner 9 made one more fascinating discovery about the Martian surface.
+The poles of Mars, like Earth’s, are covered in ice.
+Unlike Earth’s polar caps, Mars shows clear signs, even from space, of lamination.
+They consist of layers of ice separated by layers of what appear to be dust.
+The laminations were taken to be evidence of “quasi-periodic climatic changes” on Mars that had produced advance and retreat of the water-ice caps

+Mariner 9 ran out of maneuvering fuel and was shut down on October 27, 1972, having radically altered the scientific community’s beliefs about Mars.

+The first American planetary orbiter reached Mars in late 1971.
+The spacecraft went into orbit November 13, and the images it returned showed a completely featureless Mars.
+A dust storm had covered the entire planet.
+The only visible features were Nix Olympica and three other peaks that protruded above the storm.
+This revealed to the camera team that they were the largest volcanoes in the solar system by far, dwarfing anything on Earth.23
+After the planetary dust storm finally ended in late December, the imaging team began to produce a photographic map of the planet.
+In the process, they found that the images from the previous flyby missions had been misleading.
+While Mars certainly had Moon-like cratering, it also had vast volcanoes and still more interestingly, vast chasms and canyons.24 Many of these looked like the natural drainage structures on Earth—extensive dendritic patterns, outwash plains, and deltas.
+The signs of past water were unmistakable, but the water itself was missing.

 ### Viking 1 et 2 (NASA, 1975-1982)